 Writers with less experience, especially in working with an editor, may not know if they want a content edit, a line edit, or a copy edit.
 Muddling things further is how, when I say critique, someone else might call that a developmental or content edit, and my copy edit may be another person’s line edit.

 That’s why I think it’s helpful to think in terms of what you want to accomplish and what I can do to help you.
 Maybe you just want an informed and objective opinion on the strength of the story.
 Maybe you need guidance on where to start revising and what weaknesses to focus on, or you want the first 50 pages of your latest project buffed to a high-gloss before going on submission.
 Different authors have different goals.

 With that in mind, here is how I break my critiques into tiers:

-A manuscript evaluation is like a beta read, but from an objective, knowledgable professional.
-You’re serious and want constructive criticism, or you wouldn’t have contacted me.
+A manuscript evaluation is like a beta read but from an objective, knowledgable professional.
 I’ll tell you why I like what I like, and why some things didn’t work.
 I’ll be honest, but my goal is to encourage you, not tear you down.
 This is a good entry point if you haven’t worked with an editor or done much revision before.
 (Which is to say, I do my best to keep this affordable.)

 How much does it cost?

-No surprise here.
-The cost evolves, too.
 A manuscript evaluation is meant to be an affordable entry point.
 A critique is more of an investment.
-The cost depends on if you want a full or partial manuscript, and what level you want.
-(I do that on purpose, to work with your budget.
-My critiques are fantastic at any level.)
-For a full manuscript critique, you can think of what you’d pay to attend a big writing conference or a college class.
-At the high end, throw in travel expenses or make it a private school.
+The cost depends on if it’s a full or partial manuscript, at what level.
+For a full manuscript critique, compare it to what you’d pay to attend a big writing conference or a college class.